 I graduated with a degree in Politics from the University of Durham in 1993.
 I went on to complete a Masters in Social Research at the University of Oxford and a doctorate in Politics at Queen Mary, University of London.
 My work is very much focused on connecting research with the outside world and its application.
 In 2019, I was elected a Fellow of the Academy of Social Sciences.

 Engagement between researchers and decision-makers

-Since February 2020, I have been a ARI Research Engagement Fellow.
+Since February 2020, Annette is an ARI Research Engagement Fellow.
 The one year fellowship is a partnership between the Economic and Social Research Council (ESRC), part of UK Research and Innovation (UKRI), and the Government Office for Science.
 This commitment by ESRC and the Government Office for Science is a timely and important step towards making better use of research evidence in policy in the UK.
-As the ARI Research Fellow, I am working with Kathryn Oliver to build on what we know about the importance of engagement, and recognise good practice around the existing ARI work.
+As the ARI Research Fellow, Annette works with Kathryn Oliver to build on what we know about the importance of engagement, and recognise good practice around the existing ARI work.
 The next step is to reach out to the UK research community, to develop innovative and effective research engagement mechanisms, and to create opportunities for policy-relevant research and engagement activities.